vivekmunde/pusu/README.md

 The versions 1.0 was allowing more than one parameters while publishing the data.

-In the example below, publisher is publishing date and company id as two different parameters.
+In the example below, publisher used to publish date and company id as two different parameters.

 ```
 import { publish } from 'pusu';